Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - For drugs destroyed by digestive juices, so their absorption cannot take place

-- Drugs having high first-pass metabolism in the liver get destroyed
+- Drugs that have high first-pass metabolism in the liver get destroyed

 - In the uncooperative and unconscious patients